 “How can you live in a cramped 20-square-meter hole?
 Can you breathe in there?”

-These are the questions that most studio type condo owners and renters usually get.
+These are the questions that most studio type or 20 sqm condo owners and renters usually get.
 And it can be frustrating.
 Sometimes, it seems like a colossal waste of time to make people understand that vertical living doesn’t mean being trapped in a tiny hole.
 It doesn’t mean being trapped at all.
 Space, for the highly-creative and ingenious homeowners, is never really an issue once you know how to do a condo layout.

 However big or small the space, you can control it with a simple condo layout design.
 Designing a studio-type condo unit may have its unique challenges, but so does designing for a three-bedroom penthouse unit.
 Size, in this case shouldn’t matter.
 While it may seem simpler to redesign the entire condo, there are adjustments you can make to solve the space issue.
-Creativity, knowing what you want and need, and smart designing tactics matter.
+Creativity, knowing what you want and need, and knowing how to do a condo layout matters.

 If you are looking for a studio-type condo design that works for you and your lifestyle, keep on reading.
 No, you are not limited to a small bed, a small table, and probably a floor lamp in a corner.
 Your place can be as cozy as you want it to be.
 Here are efficient ways to arrange furniture and ways to make the most of studio-type condo spaces.